Scientific Basis for Identifying Ground Water Protection Areas

 The Pesticide Contamination Prevention Act (PCPA) requires DPR to sample wells for pesticides with the potential to pollute groundwater.
 The PCPA further requires all local, county and state agencies to submit all results of well sampling for pesticides to DPR.
 In addition, DPR encourages other entities, such as the United States Geological Service, to submit results.
 DPR is also required to maintain a database of these well sampling results.
 As a result, DPR has a large data set of wells containing pesticide residues from legal agricultural use.
 DPR used this data set to determine if there was a relationship between detections and local climate, soil, and depth-to-groundwater characteristics.
 DPR's well inventory database and well sampling strategies are summarized in:

 - Summary of Well Water Sampling in California to Detect Pesticide Residues Resulting from Nonpoint-Source Applications, PDF.
 Troiano, J., D. Weaver, J. Marade, F. Spurlock, M. Pepple, C. Nordmark, D. Bartkowiak.
-J. Environ.
+J. 2001.
+Environ.
 Qual.
-30:448-459.
-2001.
-Reprinted with the permission of the American Agronomy Society.
+30:448-459 Abstract

 Statistical methods and modeling